Ron English: Career

-Beginning in the early 1980s, English produced street interventions and other guerrilla works as a form of "culture jamming", creating guerrilla art on advertising billboards before developing a parallel studio practice.
-Biographical profiles present him as a leading figure in street art and note that he has produced over a thousand billboards and painted hundreds of walls, including murals on the Berlin Wall’s Checkpoint Charlie and on the West Bank separation barrier.
-His campaigns have targeted tobacco, fast-food and other consumer brands, reworking mascots such as Joe Camel and Ronald McDonald in order to satirize advertising and consumer capitalism.
+Beginning in the early 1980s, English produced street interventions and other guerrilla works as a form of "culture jamming" on advertising billboards before developing a parallel studio practice.
+He has produced wall paintings, including murals on the Berlin Wall’s Checkpoint Charlie and on the West Bank separation barrier.
+He has targeted tobacco, fast-food and other consumer brands, reworking mascots such as Joe Camel and Ronald McDonald in order to satirize advertising and consumer capitalism.
+For example, his character MC Supersized, an overweight fast-food mascot that was included in the documentary Super Size Me (2004).
+The MC Supersized figure is based on what Ronald McDonald would look like if he ate his own product as a satirical take on American ideals of consumption and celebrity.